Find Trade Colleges

 • Measure and inspect machined parts to ensure conformance to product specifications.

-Metal and Plastic Forging Machine Setter, Operator, or Tender state the following job skills are important in their day-to-day work.
+When polled, Metal and Plastic Forging Machine Setter, Operator, or Tender say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.